Getting started

 -

-apt-get install make texinfo flex bison gcc g++ nasm
+apt-get install libmpfr-dev libgmp-dev libmpc-dev autoconf2.69 pkg-config xorriso grub-pc-bin make texinfo flex bison gcc g++ nasm asciidoc asciidoctor

 You may need to export AUTOCONF=autoconf2.69

-depending on your installation.
+depending on your host system.

 Build toolchain